Common Side Effects of Stress

 However, when not properly managed, stress can work against you especially when it goes on for long periods of time.

-The truth remains that most of the time, we are caught up with life’s activities so much so that one does not realise when they are stressed.
+The truth remains that most of the time, we are caught up with life’s activities so much so that one does not realise when we are stressed.

 Therefore, it is pertinent to pay attention to your mind and body as they respond to the circumstances and situations around you.